-In some complex trail systems with numerous intersections, intersection numbering with LID markers can be helpful for user orientation when these numbers listed on an accompanying trail map.
+In complex trail systems with numerous intersections, intersection numbering can be used and these numbers listed on an accompanying trail map.
 Numbers should not be used instead of directional signage, but can be used in conjunction and can be placed on the intersection directional sign in the lower left corner.